 A Cloud Security Engineer allows organizations to design and implement secure workloads and infrastructure on Google Cloud.
 Through an understanding of security best practices and industry requirements, this individual designs, develops, and manages a secure solution by using Google security technologies.
-A Cloud Security Engineer is proficient in identity and access management, defining organizational security structure and policies, using Google Cloud technologies to provide data protection, configuring network security defenses, monitoring environments for threats, security automation, Al security, the secure software supply chain, and enforcing regulatory controls.
+A Cloud Security Engineer is proficient in Identity and Access Management, defining the resource hierarchy and policies, using Google Cloud technologies to provide data protection, configuring network security defenses, monitoring environments for threats, configuring security automation, securing Al workloads, securing the software supply chain, and enforcing regulatory controls.

-Section 1: Configuring access (~27% of the exam)
+Section 1: Configuring access (~25% of the exam)